jakedowns/nresearch/findings.md

 so, the mac app probably is just piping unity camera straight over Apple's api for the display, rather than feeding it over the wire manually?

-If i quit the app, sometimes the device continues to fire what i can only assume are imu tracking data packets
+If i force quit the app, sometimes the device continues to fire what i can only assume are imu tracking data packets

 it's endpoint 3, they're URB_ISOCHRONOUS out packets, and they're 14120 bytes long only this time, the 64 frames (192 bytes each) are NOT full of zeros